[Top] [Contents] [Index] [ ? ]

 1.1 The problem

-The slang of the new technologies has gone enriching of terms as Home Automation, Building Automation, Smart Home and so on.
-They are all synonyms diverted by an other neologism, domotique, coined in France and composed by the fusion of the two domus and informatique terms.
-Such neologism, recovered in Italy with the domotica term, represents the application of the technologies of information and communication to the domestic world, in order to improve the comfort and the control.
+The slang of new technologies has gone enriching of new terms as Home Automation, Building Automation, Smart Home.
+They are all synonyms diverted by the domotique neologism.
+The domotique neologism was coined in France and it is composed by the fusion of two terms: domus and informatique.
+The domotique neologism is recovered in Italy with the domotica term and represents the technology applications of the information and communication in the domestic world, to improve the comfort and the control.

 My proposal is to realize a practicable solution that is able to guarantee the definitive affirmation of the domotics.
-My solution consists in the realization of a framework, based on the standard technology of the web service and on XML grammar, said domoML, that allows the integration and the interoperability of the offered services from the middleware currently introduced on the market.
-For obvious reasons, the proposed model represents only a part of the whole framework; in particular it will show as the prototype guarantees the interoperability among two the most important, and among diverge, domotic middlewares: Konnex(2) and UPnP(3).
+My solution consists in the realization of a framework based on the standard technology of web service, and on an XML grammar called domoML.
+The goal proposed by the framework is the integration and to act a sort of interoperability among services offered by the main middlewares currently available.

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]